taichi-dev/docs.taichi.graphics/website/community/structure.md

 - Contributed at least 5 PRs
 - Demonstrate good communication skills
-- Get nominated by one of the maintainers
+- Get nominated by one of the TSC members

 ### Duties of a reviewer